Updated July 23, 2018.

 7. Initial Inventory and Supplies: $7,000 to $17,000

-- This includes an initial stock of retail Pure Barre-branded merchandise, such as DVDs, apparel, and accessories, which you must purchase from Pure Barre’s affiliate before opening, at a cost of approximately $3,000, which is non-refundable.
+- This includes an initial stock of Branded Merchandise, which you must purchase from Pure Barre’s affiliate before opening, at a cost of approximately $3,000, which is non-refundable.

 - The total amount of the investment also includes your office supplies purchased directly from office supply vendors, and web-based business management and point-of-sale software and merchant account, which you must obtain directly from Pure Barre’s designated vendor.
 This vendor charges a monthly subscription fee of $100 to $150, depending on the number of users.

 - You are permitted, but not required, to order other approved retail items for sale to customers from other approved vendors, and any associated costs are not reflected above.